-The Lovettsville Cooperative Market will soon be a full-service grocery store featuring over 7,000 items, including locally produced foods and products, serving the Lovettsville community, surrounding communities in western Loudoun County and adjacent Maryland communities.
+The Lovettsville Cooperative Market is a full-service grocery store featuring over 7,000 items, including locally produced foods and products, serving the Lovettsville community, surrounding communities in western Loudoun County and adjacent Maryland communities.

-At the Co-op, we prioritize sourcing our food and products from local farmers, producers, and vendors, ensuring that our customers know exactly where their food comes from.
-Our Co-op will feature over 100 local producers in departments such as Grocery, Cheese, Produce, Deli, Wellness, Frozen, Refrigerated/Dairy, Bulk, Wine and Beer.
+At the Co-op, we make it a priority to source our food and products from local farmers, producers, and vendors, ensuring that our customers know exactly from where their food comes.
+Our Co-op features over 100 local producers in departments such as Grocery, Cheese, Produce, Deli, Wellness, Frozen, Refrigerated/Dairy, Bulk, Wine and Beer.

-Since the Co-op is community owned, profits will be used to benefit our community and members can have a say in important Co-op decisions.
+Since the Co-op is community owned, profits will be used to benefit our community.
 The store also will serve as a community hub, sponsoring events and programs catering to local needs and interests.